avanzosc/custom-addons/tumaker_custom/README.rst

 - Load product expense analytic account in purchase line.
 - Purchase Line analytic_account_id field required.
 - Specific views for Tumaker.
+- New control in picking transfer.
+If a incoming shipping has some lines with cost zero, the system will raise an error.
+  There is a check to avoid this raise in the transfer wizard.

 Credits
 =======